 Menders became certified by the Alzheimer's Association to educate and certify our caregivers in dementia care.
 The program covers how to care for individuals struggling with Alzheimers disease and other types of dementia.

-Betty Van Gerpen and her team of trained professionals continue to provide excellent caregiving services.
+The Menders by Lenbrook team of trained professionals continues to provide excellent caregiving services.
 They surpass the boundaries of current care models to improve the industry and the lives of senior adults.